Spring Garden Revival

 Contact Cohasset's Department of Public Works for Grass Clipping Management & Municipal Composting Programs

 Proper management of grass clippings is essential for both environmental compliance and community health in Cohasset.
-Grasscycling, which involves leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
-The Cohasset Department of Public Works oversees yard waste collection from April through November, requiring residents to use biodegradable paper bags only—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection.
+Grasscycling, the practice of leaving clippings on the lawn, returns 25% nitrogen to the soil and can reduce fertilizer needs by 25%.
+The town’s yard waste collection runs from April through November, requiring residents to use biodegradable paper bags—plastic bags are strictly prohibited in accordance with the Massachusetts Department of Environmental Protection guidelines.
 Compost generated at the Transfer Station is available to residents, but a permit may be required.
-It is important to note that depositing clippings in streets or storm drains is a violation of the Clean Water Act and local MS4 regulations.
-Coordination with the Parks & Recreation Department ensures that municipal properties follow these best practices.
+It is a violation of the Clean Water Act and local MS4 regulations to deposit clippings in streets or storm drains.
+Coordination with municipal property maintenance, including Parks & Recreation, ensures compliance and supports sustainable practices.

 Cohasset Department of Public Works